-Microsoft has claimed that the main cause of Windows 10 or hardware failures has been the hardware drivers themselves.
+Microsoft claims that the main cause of Windows 10 Driver Management or hardware failures has been the hardware drivers themselves.
 And this happens to be an area in which Microsoft has had no control.

 In the past, Microsoft has given the driver update authority to the various hardware manufacturers.
-As a result of that, these manufacturers have retained the ability to directly push drivers to their users through the system update.
+As a result of that, these manufacturers retain the ability to directly push drivers to their users through the system update.

-Given the number of issues that users have been facing, Microsoft has decided to make some adjustments to their driver update management policy.
+Given the number of issues that users continue facing, Microsoft decided to make some adjustments to their driver update management policy.
 These updates will likely have a significant impact so let’s take a look and see what this means for us all.

 Addressing the issues

 In early 2020, Microsoft quietly went about the process of starting to address the driver issues that have been plaguing users.
 It started with the announcement that there was going to be an introduction of rolling out drivers in phases.